Azure-Readiness/HOL-IntroToCloudServices/HOL.md

 The Windows Azure compute emulator, formerly Development Fabric or devfabric, is a simulated environment for developing and testing Windows Azure applications in your machine.
 In this task, you launch the GuestBook application in the emulator and create one or more guest book entries.

-Among the features available in the Windows Azure Tools for Microsoft Visual Studio is a Windows Azure Storage browser that allows you to connect to a storage account and browse the blobs and tables it contains.
+Among the features available in the Windows Azure Tools for Microsoft Visual Studio is a Storage browser that allows you to connect to a storage account and browse the blobs and tables it contains.
 If you are using this version of Visual Studio, you will use it during this task to examine the storage resources created by the application.

 1. Press **F5** to execute the service.
 The service builds and then launches the local Windows Azure compute emulator.
 To show the Compute Emulator UI, right-click its icon located in the system tray and select **Show Compute Emulator UI**.